CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 One would expect that the interior would have had arrangements of stones for fireplaces, sleeping platforms, etc. In my interpretation, shown in the illustration, most of the interior stones actually belong in the interior, and the fewer stones around the edges were never used as a wall, but simply piled on the edges of the tent to hold down the edges.
 Turf pieces sealed the cracks.
 Repeated use meant the site's edges always looked broken down since they were never built up.

 The large number of such "longhouse sites" in the region of Ungava Bay suggests it was a congregating area for clans.
 Indeed a major hunting site was nearby.
 As mentioned above, while clans moved through the environment independently, they congregated at special locations of abundance and activity of larger scope that many clans could better perform together.
+All the nomadic hunting peoples travelled around in small extended families and then congregated at bountiful sites where food was plenty and/or a combined effort was reguired involving many clans - as we see above in the illustration of Greenland aboriginal whaling.
+It is easy to imagine a gathering of clans near walrus hunting grounds and hunting in a group effort for greater efficiency.

 The Cylindrical Beacons - Seemingly Used Around the Entire North Atlantic